amy@amyspeechlanguagetherapy.com

 Picture

-That means there can be a difficulty with any part of the swallowing process.
+That means there can be a difficulty with any part of the swallowing process from the preparation for feeding/swallowing, to the esophagus where digestion begins to take over.

-• Difficulty in oral preparation or difficulty moving material from the mouth to the stomach
+• Difficulty in oral preparation or difficulty moving material from the mouth to the stomac

 • All behavioral, sensory, and preliminary motor acts in preparation for the swallow, including cognitive awareness of the upcoming eating situation, visual recognition of food, and all of the physiologic responses to the smell and presence of food such as increased salivation